The 1979 Quarter Explored: A Big Chapter in Coin History

 How Much Is 1979 Quarter Worth Beyond Its Face Value?

-It depends on its condition, mint mark, and whether it has any errors.
+It depends on its condition, mark, and whether it has any errors.
 Uncirculated coins, proofs, and error coins can be worth more than 25 cents.

 How Much Is a 1979 Quarter Worth Today?